qizhang94/GEOKEYFEM_HM/README.md

 However, if you consider friction such as making CFRI = 0.5, the original main code will not converge from the first time step.
 In that case, we have found a **new** scheme for updating stiffness matrix $\boldsymbol{K}$ by accident.
 This is given in the second main file with name `lucky`.
 We CANNOT guarantee that it will work for other examples.

+The calculations of the equivalent plastic strain for D-P and M-C models are a little bit different.
+For D-P, it uses the deviatoric strain, while for M-C, it uses the full strain.
+Of course, this can be easily modified.

 ## Output
 If you type `run main_rigid_contact_prob.m` in the MATLAB command window by using default parameters, you will get the following sample output (note the *residual norm does not converge to zero, which is still under investigation*).
 Five figures will also be generated:
 - The undeformed mesh